By Rita L. Soronen

 Lose 10 pounds.
 Read a book a week.
 Unplug from technology an hour a day.

-We all start a new year off optimistically, but too often we fall back into our old routines because our goals were not realistic, or we were just not ready for change.
-This year, I challenge you to add a simple resolution that won’t take much time, but will have a significant impact on children across the country: Help me correct the misperceptions about foster care adoption.
+We all start a new year off optimistically, but too often, we fall back into our old routines because our goals were not realistic, or we were just not ready for change.
+This year, I challenge you to commit to a simple resolution that won’t take much of your time, but will have a significant impact on changing the narrative for children across the country: Help me correct the myths about foster care adoption.

-1.)
-Children end up in foster care because of their own juvenile delinquency.
+Myth 2.
+Children end up in foster care because they are juvenile delinquents.

-Families who adopt are as unique and diverse as the children in their care, and children in foster care don’t need to wait for some specific notion of family.
-Families come in all shapes and sizes, with 28 percent of adoptive children living in single parent homes.
-You don’t need to own your own home, have children already, be young, wealthy, or a stay-at-home parent.
-These children simply need loving individuals in their lives who are willing to meet the challenges of parenting, who understand the journey the child has experienced while in care and who will make a lifetime commitment to caring for and nurturing them.
+Families who adopt are as unique and diverse as the children in their care, and children in foster care do not need to wait for some specific notion of family.
+Families come in all shapes and sizes, with 28 percent of adoptive children living in single-parent homes.
+You do not need to own your own home, be young, wealthy, married or a stay-at-home parent.
+Children need loving individuals in their lives who are willing to meet the challenges of parenting, who understand the journey the child has experienced while in care and who will make a lifetime commitment to caring for and nurturing them.

 There is no ideal age to become an adoptive parent.
-Almost one in four adopted children live with a parent who is 55 years or older.
+Almost 25 percent of adopted children live with a parent who is 55 years or older.
 Additionally, nearly 2.6 million children are being raised by grandparents or are in kinship care.
-It does not matter if adoptive parents already have children, or have never had children.
+It does not matter if adoptive parents already have children or have never had children.
 What matters is their willingness to commit to parenthood.

-Almost half of people considering foster care adoption incorrectly believe that a child’s biological parent can regain custody post-adoption.
+Almost half of the people considering foster care adoption incorrectly believe that a child’s biological parent can regain custody post-adoption.
 Biological parents have no way of regaining custody of a child once their parental rights are terminated.
-Adoptive parents have the same rights and responsibilities and protections as parents whose children were born to them.
-This also means children who have been adopted have all the emotional, social, legal, and familial benefits of biological children.
+Adoptive parents have the same rights, responsibilities and protections as parents whose children were born to them.
+This also means children who have been adopted have all the emotional, social, legal and familial benefits of biological children.
 Adoption is permanent.
 When you adopt, it is as if the child was born to you.
 Always approach adoption as a long-term commitment.